 Make This a Combo Tour with Wildlife Watching!

-One popular option is to combine early morning wildlife watching (when animals are most active) with a day hike, or fly fishing trip, beginning mid-late morning.
+One popular option is to combine early morning wildlife watching (when animals are most active) with a day hike beginning mid-late morning.
 Check out the Wildlife Watching & Day Hiking Combo Package for more information!

 Your tour includes:

 • Full-day (8 hour) private guided tour

 • Transportation in our fully equipped touring vehicle (we drive, you enjoy the scenery)

 • Plenty of space for your extra clothing – please bring warm clothing (see “What to Bring” list)

 • Optics for everyone- top-of-the-line binoculars and high-powered spotting scopes for all